Haych13/Dalton-Bot/README.md

-# r-Colorblind bot
+# dalton-bot

-This repo is to create a bot for /r/colorblind, so the user's can request the bot to daltonize an image so it's viewable to those who have CVD
+This repo is to create a bot for /r/colorblind, so the user's can request the bot to daltonize an image so it's viewable to those who have CVD, or to simulate what an image looks like for people with CVD

 # Requirements
 Docker

 Docker Compose

 # Installation